trailblazer/trailblazer/README.md

 result["result.contract.default"].errors.messages #=> {:length=>["is not a number"]}
 ```

 Each result object responds to success?, failure?, and errors, which is an Errors object.
-TODO: design/document Errors.
-WE ARE CURRENTLY WORKING ON A UNIFIED API FOR ERRORS (FOR DRY AND REFORM).

 ## Models